KentBrockman/dev-playbook/README.md

 ansible-playbook main.yml -l phoenix -K
 ```

-If running against localhost, you will have to specify variables manually
+If running against localhost, you will have to specify variables manually or set up an alias for your variables to also apply on localhost
 ```
 ansible-playbook main.yml -l localhost --extra-vars @group_vars/dev_boxes/vars.yml --extra-vars @host_vars/<YOUR HOST NAME>/vars.yml -K
 ```